The Padlock (Italian fairy tale): Summary

 Moved by her family's words, Luciella returns home and retires to the bedchambers that same night.
 She is given a sleeping draught, but tosses its contents away and pretends to fall asleep.
 While her bedmate is asleep, she lights a candle and confirms her family's story: her companion is a handsome youth, and there is a padlock on him.
 Luciella opens it and sees some women with skeins, one dropping one of the skeins.
 Luciella, kind that she was, shouts out for the woman to get the skein she dropped, but her voice wakes up the companion at her bedside.
 Feeling betrayed, the youth commands some female slaves to dress Luciella in rags and to throw her out of the palace and into the woods.

 Heavily pregnant and abandoned by her husband, Luciella wanders to the city of Torre-Longa, where she takes shelter with the local queen and gives birth to a beautiful baby in the stables.
 That same night, a man comes at night and rocks the baby with a song, saying that, if the crows never crowed, he would stay by his son's side.
 However, as soon as morning comes, the rooster crows and the youth disappears.
 This goes on for some more days, until the queen's maid witnesses the event and reports to the queen the finding.
 The queen issues an edict for all roosters to be killed around the city, following the youth's instructions.
 The next time, the youth appears again, but, this time, the rooster does not crow.
 The queen embraces the youth, who she recognizes as her son, and breaks his curse.
 Luciella regains her husband, and the queen is happy she gained a grandson and her son back.

 Analysis

 Tale type

+Scholars have called attention to structural similarities between the tale and the Graeco-Roman myth of Cupid and Psyche, as related by Apuleius in the 2nd century AD.
+In fact, The Padlock is considered to be one of Basile's renditions of the myth, the other being Lo turzo d'oro ("The Golden Root", tale type ATU 425B, "The Son of the Witch").
+On the other hand, scholars like Richard McGillivray Dawkins and Nancy Canepa suggest that Basile's tale originated from the Mediterranean, instead of being a literary work.

-The tale belongs to the international cycle of The Search for the Lost Husband which corresponds, in the international Aarne-Thompson-Uther Index, to type ATU 425 and its subtypes.
+Philologist Gianfranco D'Aronco classified the tale as Italian type 425, Lo sposo scomparso ("The Lost Husband").
+The Italian type corresponds, in the international Aarne-Thompson-Uther Index, to type ATU 425, "The Search for the Lost Husband".
 The second revision of the index, made in 1961 by scholar Stith Thompson, referred to the tale as "Pentamerone II, No. 9" and listed it under subtypes 425E and 425L.
+Renato Aprile, editor of the Italian Catalogue of Tales of Magic, sourced the tale from Campania and classified it as part of the "Amor e Psiche" cycle (type 425), as subtypes 425E(L).